It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 Do you know what I saw the other day?

-There's a um in one of my tech blogs.
+There's one of my tech blogs.

 You would not believe how often your personal data that that app collects is sold to advertisers and others who want it.

-In one instance, an average user of a something like 23 apps that were used in example, their location data and other things about them.
+In one instance, an average user of something like 23 apps that were used, in the example, their location data and other things about them, search data on their browsers, was sent out to 5,000 different entities.

 And that's how the developers of free apps make money.